raghavg97/PINN_Stan/README.md

 $Stan(x) = tanh(x) + \beta \times x \times tanh(x)$

 $\beta$ is a trainable neuron-wise parameter.
-The codes are being cleaned for easy usage.
-Meanwhile, if you already have a PINN code and want to implement the activation function,

 You can also find some other implementations like the [NVIDIA's](https://docs.nvidia.com/deeplearning/modulus/modulus-v2209/user_guide/theory/advanced_schemes.html).
 Video shows the potential applications of PINN and to grab your attention (gotcha!)
 > Note: the code for generating this figure is not in the repository

 ![](https://github.com/raghavg97/PINN_Stan/blob/main/MP_3D_100resol.gif)

+The codes are being cleaned for easy usage.
+Meanwhile, if you already have a PINN code and want to implement the activation function, it should be straightforward.
 In Pytorch, if you have the activation function as $tanh$ you can simply modify it as follows
 ```
 #Initialization
 self.beta = Parameter(torch.ones((NN_width,len(layers)-2)))